luhuan9420/Distributed-Sort/README.md

   - The `config/server.yaml` file is already being read as part of the starter code into the `netsort` routine.
 Use the host/port specs to open socket connections. <br>

 ---

-### What is being provided as part of the starter code.
-- **Input/Output files** :
-  To do a functional verification of your `netsort` routine, you can use the `gensort` utility being provided along with the starter-code.
-We are providing you with testcase1 input in the `dist/testcase1` folder.
-  - **testcase1**
-    + Input  : `dist/testcase1/input-0.dat`, `dist/testcase1/input-1.dat`, `dist/testcase1/input-2.dat`, `dist/testcase1/input-3.dat`
-    + Config : config/servers.yaml
-- **Dockerfile** : This generates the docker image that would be used to run your `netsort` routine.
-   This does not need to be altered.
-- **docker-compose.yml** : This specifies a docker network of 4 servers that run your `netsort` routine.
-  You are free to play around with this file by changing the environment variables to test your program with different types of input.
-  - `SERVER_ID`, `INPUT_FILE_PATH`, `OUTPUT_FILE_PATH`, `CONFIG_FILE_PATH` are the variables that get passed as `os Args` to your `netsort` routine.
-  The default values defined in `docker-compose.yml` correspond to the testcase1.
-- **Utilities** : The utilities from `project 1` are being provided in `project 2` as well to make it easier for you to test your code.
-  - `Gensort` <br/>
-    `Gensort` generates random input.
-If the 'randseed' parameter is provided, the given seed is used to ensure deterministic output.
-    'size' can be provided as a non-negative integer to generate that many bytes of output.
-However human-readable strings can be used as well, such as "10 mb" for 10 megabytes, "1 gb" for one gigabyte", "256 kb" for 256 kilobytes, etc.
-    If the specified size is not a multiple of 100 bytes, the requested size will be rounded up to the next multiple of 100.
-    ```Usage: bin/gensort outputfile size -randseed int Random seed```

-  - `Showsort` <br/>
-    `Showsort` shows the records in the provided file in a human-readable format, with the key followed by a space followed by an abbreviated version of the value.
-     ```Usage: bin/showsort inputfile```

-  - `Valsort` <br/>
-    `Valsort` scans the provided input file to check if it is sorted.
-    ```Usage: bin/valsort inputfile```

----

 ## Building and running the program | Some basic docker commands